abmajith/verilog-riscV32I-machine/README.md

 it will be a total of 6.

 **General Purpose Registers**
-It is better to emphasize here that *RV32I* base instruction supports 32 general-purpose registers, each has 32 bits length (named as *X0, X1, ....X31*) and one program counter register (*PC*).
+It is better to emphasize here that *RV32I* base instruction supports 32 general-purpose registers (named as *X0, X1, ....X31*), each has 32 bits length and one program counter register (*PC*).

 Note, there is no special link register (*LR*) or stack pointer (*SP*), nonetheless, hardware designer often reserve *X1,X2* for *LR, SP*.